-Should they find out the discipline will be not only for the criminal charge, but also for concealing it.
-This could eventually lead to an Arizona Nursing License Suspension.
+Should they find out, the discipline will be not only for the criminal charge but also for concealing it.
+It could eventually lead to an Arizona Nursing License suspension.

 Undesignated Felony Offense

-If convicted of an Arizona Nurse Undesignated Felony it could have massive repercussions on a nurse’s career.
-In 2010 the state of Arizona made a slight change to SB1096 and Arizona Revised Statute (A.R.S.) § 13-604(A).
+Being convicted of an Arizona Nurse Undesignated Felony could have massive repercussions on a nurse’s career.
+In 2010 the state of Arizona made a slight change to SB1096 and Arizona Revised Statute (ARS) § 13-604(A).